Black-owned distilleries are breaking barriers that once surrounded the Kentucky bourbon industry

 Montana recalled walking into an American Craft Spirits Association convention in 2016 and noticing that out of 1,000 people gathered, he appeared to be the only Black person.

-“It was a wake up call for me,” he said.
+“It was a wake-up call for me,” he said.
 “I was not prepared to be the one.”

 In Kentucky, efforts are underway to bring greater diversity to the bourbon industry.